Terrorist training camp: Psychological traits

 Depending on the type of organization, the religion and “strength of faith” of the recruit is often an indicator of their status within the organization.
 Those who are not willing to comply, even after completion of training, are often punished and undergo training to strengthen their observance.
 Terrorist recruits are tested on knowledge of their religion and of rival groups.
 Recruiters do this to verify that each recruit has the necessary beliefs, which ensures organizational unification.
 Religious verification ensures that each member is working towards mutual goals.

 Recruiters use techniques that exploit or create mental trauma in order to produce a dissociated mindset in recruits — a condition in which the identity and awareness of the recruit is reset.
 Typical recruits look to join terrorist organizations because they are angry, alienated and/or disenfranchised.
 Common thought processes include: believing that their current political involvement does not give them the power to effect change; identifying with perceived victims of the perceived social injustice they are fighting; feeling the need to take action; believing that violence is not immoral; having friends or family sympathetic to the cause; and craving social and psychological rewards such as adventure, camaraderie, and a heightened sense of identity.
 Internet and cyber-skills are sought after as technically knowledgeable recruits can help the organization.

 Examples of physical demands

 Many terrorist organizations train recruits in guerrilla warfare.
 Recruits must be in shape in order to learn these tactics.
 An ISIS workout video shows that cardiovascular fitness is important.
 Recruits often train in full uniform, with weapons in hand.
 Recruits need to be able to survive in their environment with little nourishment.
 Recruits learn that if success is not attained, they will not be rescued.

-Known locations of terrorist training camps

 Abu Isa training camp is an ISIL training camp located in Ninewa whose trainer was identified as Jundullah al-Azeri.